TimonPeng/sixtyfourgame/README.md

 # SFG Program Instructions:
 ```
-SFGInstruction::Bid(amount, ownerKey)
+SFGInstruction::InitiateAuction(auction_end_slot)
+- Saves the auction_end_slot
+- Can only be set once

+SFGInstruction::Bid(amount)
 - Creates a BidEntry into the AuctionList (SOL lamports amount, pub key)
-- Can only be done by ownerKey
 - Can only be done if before auction_end_block_number
 - Use PDA for holding SOL funds

-SFGInstruction::CancelBid(ownerKey)
+SFGInstruction::CancelBid()
-- Cancels a BidEntry in the AuctionList
+- Cancels a BidEntry in the AuctionList (pubkey of signer only)
-- Can only be done by ownerKey
 - Can only be done if before auction_end_block_number
 - Send back SOL funds

 SFGInstruction::MintNFT(bidEntryNumber)
-- Mints NFT for a BidEntry, sends SOL to Treasury
+- Mints NFT for a BidEntry and sends to saved pubkey
 - Can only be done if auction_end_block_number is passed
-- Can only be done by admin owner
+- Can only be done by anyone

 SFGInstruction::InitiatePlay(square)
 - Deposit NFT to initiate play